noaham/dot_emacs/init.md

 ### Avy <a name="Avy" /> ###

+I have depreciated avy in favour of ivy.

 [Avy][] is a minor mode for jumping around the buffer.
 The way it works is, find the word you want to jump to the start of.
 Call `avy-goto-char`, this asks for the `char`, i.e. the character you want to jump to.
 When entered, this will change the character you want to move to, to a red letter.
 Type this letter and you will be magically transported there!
 If too many options exits, avy builds a tree which takes you there.

 The other functions `avy-goto-char2` and `avy-goto-line` work the same except for two chars and lines respectively.